Rakshitgupta9/COM-611_2021A1R050/Exp 7/Readme.md

+## Ques: Implement the web scrapping on Amazon website or any shopping site by importing the requests and the Beautiful Soup

 # Amazon Product Scraper

 This Python script allows you to scrape product information from Amazon product pages.
 You can extract details such as product title, price, rating, review count, and availability.